 Ha, McLean, July 25, 2015

-The end of the GIP – goodbye McLean
+The end of my internship – goodbye McLean

-The last week of the Global Internship Program is over now and I am back in Germany.
+The last week of my time as an international intern is over now and I am back in Germany.
 My final week in McLean was great.
 At my engagement, I was able to help out a lot and finished my part of the project.
 On the last day, our partner Joan came by so there was excitement right up until the very end.
 I really enjoyed working with Hem and David and was able to learn a lot in terms of professional knowledge and US culture and history.
 Unfortunately I did not get the chance to see Steve, Mike and Jenna from my first engagement before leaving but I am sure we will meet again someday.